Creative writing in the Scottish Borders

 Membership – £15 per annum.
 Non-members – £3 per meeting.
 (Refreshments included).

 A warm welcome awaits members and visitors.
-Contact Iona MacGregor firstname.lastname@example.org
+Contact Tony Parkinson: firstname.lastname@example.org

-Eyemouth writers' group, Eyewrite, meets informally to encourage each other by offering their work for constructive criticism.
-We all write regularly and some of our work has been published.
+Eyemouth writers’ group, Eyewrite, meets informally to encourage each other by offering their work for constructive criticism.
+They all write regularly and some of their work has been published.

 Contact Heather Johnston for further information on 01890 771 820.